Continuum limit of the adaptive Kuramoto model: Validation of self-consistency with numerical simulations

 \section{Validation of self-consistency with numerical simulations}

 We compare our results obtained with the self-consistency equation~\eqref{eq:scr} with direct simulations of the finite row-averaged system~\eqref{eq:nodal0}, using $N=10^4$ oscillators with a time scale separation of $\epsilon = 0.1$.
 To do this, we numerically integrated \cref{eq:nodal0} and performed a quasi-adiabatic continuation while varying the parameter $\sigma$.
+The frequencies were deterministically sampled from a Gaussian distribution with unit variance, and then re-scaled with the parameter $\sigma$ while performing the continuation.
 Results are shown in~\cref{fig:numerics}.

 For positive adaptation, we consider $a = 2$ and perform forward and backward quasi-continuation sweeps in $\sigma$ (black circles in \cref{fig:numerics}(a), starting from the incoherent state at $\sigma = 1.1$ and decreasing $\sigma$.
 We observe that the transition from incoherence to partial synchrony occurs roughly at the critical value $\sigma_c$; the order parameter jumps to a high value, but not to the maximally possible value -- this is because it goes to a state of less that maximal locking, i.e., some oscillators that could lock remain drifting.
 As we continue to decrease $\sigma$ the branch merges with the branch of maximal locking (top orange curve).
 Now we reverse the direction of $\sigma$ continuation and see that the system follows the top stable branch of maximal locking and drops to incoherence at the fold bifurcation (F) as expected (see black points in Fig.~\ref{fig:numerics}(a)) -- i.e., we observe a clear hysteresis loop.